Hai Sing Catholic School: Uniform and attire

 In the way of footwear, for any attire, students are expected to wear practical athletic shoes capable of facilitating athletic activities.
 Shoes can only be in an acceptable shade of white, if not white, with no discernible markings or branding in a hue significantly different from that of the shoe as a whole.
 Socks, white/close to white and plain of design, must be worn.

 Discipline

-Anyone whose offences include any misbehaviour contrary to the good order and discipline of the school will receive a punishment to be decided by the School Student Management Committee.
-Students may be punished by detention, caning (for boys only) or suspension depending on their offence.
-Students found smoking will receive a three-day suspension along with a referral to an external agency.
-Other serious offences include (but are not limited to) vandalism, gangsterism, arson, forgery, fighting or any other police cases.
+Any student whose offences include any misbehaviour contrary to the good order and discipline of the school will face disciplinary actions to be decided upon by the Principal, Vice-Principal and the school's Student Management Committee.
+Possible disciplinary actions include detention class, caning (for male students only) or suspension (either in-school or out-of-school), depending on the seriousness of the offence committed and the frequency of its recurrence.
+For offences that involve violation of the law, the school also reserves the right to refer the matter to the Police and/or relevant external agencies.

+Students caught smoking, vaping or in possession of any tobacco-related products will receive a three-day suspension along with a referral to an external agency, with male students liable for caning.
+Other serious offences include (but are not limited to) vandalism, gang-related behaviour, arson, forgery, causing hurt to others or any other offence involving violation of the law.

 School crest

 The current school crest is a shining star with a boat underneath it, to represent the school as the "Star of the Sea".
 A banner contains the Latin words, Ad Veritatem Per Caritatem (To truth (God) through charity) below the logo.
 The school crest was created in 1959 under the name, Hai Sing Girls' School.
 After they changed their policy to accept boys and students of other races in 1990, the school crest was redesigned under the name Hai Sing Catholic School in 1992 after changing it from Hai Sing High School.